sitscholl/topoclim/README.md

 For model parameters and reference days, please check the associated article.

-*Incoming solar irradiation can also be calculated using open source software, for example `r.sun` in GRASS GIS.*

 The following code imports these datasets, and we can use them to calculate the topoclimatic air temperature.